The Circus of Dr. Lao: Plot summary

 The novel is set in the fictional town of Abalone, Arizona.
 A circus owned by a Chinese man named Dr. Lao pulls into town one day, carrying legendary creatures from all areas of mythology and legend, among them a sea serpent, Apollonius of Tyana (who tells dark, yet always truthful, fortunes), a medusa, and a satyr.
-Through interactions with the circus, the locals attain various enigmatic peak experiences appropriate to each one's personality.
+Through interactions with the circus, the locals attain various enigmatic peak experiences appropriate to each circus patron's personality.

-The tale ends with the town becoming the site of a ritual to a pagan god whimsically given the name Yottle, possibly an allusion to the Mesoamerican god Yaotl, whose name means "the enemy".
+The tale ends with the town becoming the site of a ritual to a pagan god whimsically given the name Yottle (possibly an allusion to the Mesoamerican god Yaotl, whose name means "the enemy").
 The ritual ends when the god himself slays a virgin, her unrequited lover, and his own priest.
 The circus over, the townsfolk scatter to the winds.
-Apparently few of them profit from the surreal experiences.
+Apparently few of them profit from their surreal experiences.

-The book's appendix is a "catalogue" of all the people, places, items, and mythological beings mentioned in the novel, summing up the characters pithily and sardonically, revealing the various fates of the townsfolk, and listing a number of plot holes and unanswered questions not addressed in the book.
+The book's appendix is a "catalogue" of all the people, places, items, and mythological beings mentioned in the novel, summing up the characters pithily and sardonically, revealing the various fates of the townsfolk, and listing a number of plot holes and unanswered questions not addressed in the narrative.

-List of Dr. Lao's captured animals:
+List of Dr. Lao's exhibited creatures and persons: